 Read more tips on our blog

-What 8 sections headhunters are looking for in an executive resume
+The 8 top sections headhunters are looking for in the best executive resumes

 1. Your Bio